 Appoint a Team Lead, participate in, and provide staffing support for the baseline inspection program review.

-Appoint a Baseline IP Monitoring to coordinate the monitoring of baseline IPs and associated reporting requirements.
+Appoint a Baseline IP Monitoring Coordinator, who is typically the lead for IMC 0307 Appendix B, to coordinate the monitoring of baseline IPs and associated reporting requirements.

 Review and concur on the baseline inspection program review charter and final report, including recommendations for improvement.

-Review and approve the aseline IP monitoring report.
+Review and approve the Baseline IP monitoring report.

 Review and recommend approval for any significant resource changes to IPs per process in IMC 0040.